alqabandi/customizable_chatbot_fork/README.md

 ### Step 7: Customize it!
 Now that the app is working, customize the app.
 To change the chatbot behavior, there are two main things you can do:
 1) change the message on "start_message", where we tell the system how to behave.
+In the world of LLMs, this is known as the system prompt.
 2) Changing and adding arguments to the "openai.ChatCompletion.create".
 There are many thing you can change (max number of tokens used, you can penalize certain words to decrease their frequency, change system temperature, etc.).
 You can check how to do it in https://platform.openai.com/docs/guides/gpt

 And there you have it!